jessicaliang721/jessicas-playground/_posts/2021-03-15-parks-board-game.md

 —description from the publisher

-The publisher also made a help video on how to play:
+The publisher also made a helpful video on how to play:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q6mj3twQf6w" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>